-Our research group based at Clemson University is broadly interested in conducting investigations into wildlife ecology and their responses to global change.
-Our research, both in the US and abroad, has centered on conducting projects that not only advance ecological theory, but address current problems facing the conservation and restoration of terrestrial wildlife - particularly mammals.
-To achieve this, we conduct field research that involves close collaboration with local communities and organizations tasked with the management of wildlife.
-Please click on the links at the top of the page for more information about us, where we work, and projects we have undertaken.
+Our research group based at Clemson University is broadly interested in conducting applied investigations into wildlife ecology that advance ecological theory and address current problems facing the conservation and restoration of wildlife.
+To achieve this, we conduct field research that involves close collaborations with international, federal and state governments, Native Nations, local communities and non-profit organizations.
+Please click on the links at the top of the page for more information about us, where we work, and projects we are currently working on.

 New article in The Conversation: In protecting land for wildlife, size matters – here’s what it takes to conserve very large areas